Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-ingestion/README.md

 ### Create the client

-An authenticated client is required to upload Logs or Metrics.
+An authenticated client is required to upload Logs to Azure Monitor.
 The library includes both synchronous and asynchronous forms of the clients.
 To authenticate, create an instance of a token credential.
 Use that instance when creating a `LogsIngestionClient`.
 The following examples use `DefaultAzureCredential` from the [azure-identity](https://pypi.org/project/azure-identity/) package.

 #### Synchronous clients